Mjroberts7/ops_challenges/README.md

-Scripts for multiple use cases using Bash, Powershell, Python, Batch, and NSE
+Scripts for multiple use cases using Bash, Powershell, Python, Batch, and NSE latest scripts and coding is at the bottom, Starts with OPs 201.

 ## 201 OP's challenges -
 1. [first bash shell file](Ops-201-Foundations-of-Computer-Operations/helloworld.sh) - This is the first challenge which was simply creating a variable and outputting it